 For the purpose of tests, venous blood samples are collected by the nurse when the patient is seated or lying down.

 This is an important test that allows the body’s condition to be evaluated and/or a disease process to be suspected.
-The blood panel measures hemoglobin level in the patient’s blood, determines the cell count of leukocytes (white blood cells), erythrocytes (red blood cells) and thrombocytes (platelets), and calculates the indices characterising the blood cells.
+The blood panel measures hemoglobin level in the patient’s blood, determines the cell count of leukocytes (white blood cells), erythrocytes (red blood cells) and thrombocytes (platelets), and calculates the indices characterizing the blood cells.

 Hemoglobin is the protein found in erythrocytes, which transports body oxygen and, to a lesser extent, also carbon dioxide.
 The level of hemoglobin in the athlete’s blood is an important indicator for identifying the causes of fatigue, poorer performance, rapid heartbeat, muscle cramps and other complaints.
 Lower than normal hemoglobin level may indicate anemia, and its cause (iron deficiency, blood loss, chronic disease, etc.) needs to be determined by further testing.
 Hemoglobin level can also drop after increased fluid intake.
 Hemoglobin concentration reference values depend on age and sex: lower for children than for adults and lower for women (118-150 g/l) than for men (136-163 g/l).